Weixin-Liang/read-the-doc/docs/_build/html/_sources/sub_pages/download_MetaShift.rst.txt

             val_sceneGraphs.json

-Generate MetaDataset
+Generate MetaShift
 ------------------------------------
 The image IDs for each subset are provided as a Python Dictionary in ``generate_dataset/meta_data/full-candidate-subsets.pkl`` in the Github repo.
-The Python scpript ``generate_dataset/meta_data/create_metadataset.py`` provides the code for generating the MetaDataset.
+The Python scpript ``generate_dataset/meta_data/create_MetaShift.py`` provides the code for generating the MetaShift.

 - Specify the following arguments defined in ``generate_dataset/meta_data/Constants.py`` .

     - The base dataset folder: ``IMAGE_DATA_FOLDER=/your_path/allImages/images/``

-    - The destination folder (to be created): ``PYTORCH_DATASET_FOLDER=/data/MetaDataset``
+    - The destination folder (to be created): ``PYTORCH_DATASET_FOLDER=/data/MetaShift``

-    - Only generate MetaDataset for selected classes. ``ONLY_SELECTED_CLASSES = True``.
+    - Only generate MetaShift for selected classes. ``ONLY_SELECTED_CLASSES = True``.
 Change to False to generate the whole meta-dataset; However, that would be very large.

-    - If ``ONLY_SELECTED_CLASSES`` is True, we only generate MetaDataset for the following classes, as specified in the file.
+    - If ``ONLY_SELECTED_CLASSES`` is True, we only generate MetaShift for the following classes, as specified in the file.

     .. code-block:: python